This Year’s Pet Blessing will be at 12 Noon on Sunday October 8th, 2023.

 Every Autumn, the congregation of St. Alban’s Episcopal Church invites members of the community to join them in asking God’s blessings on pets and their friends.
 The brief service includes scripture readings and prayers in addition to the individual blessing of all those present.
-The 2016 pet blessing will be Sunday, October 2 at 12:30 pm.
+The 2023 pet blessing will be Sunday, October 8 at 12:00 pm.
 Animals should be leashed or suitably restrained for the comfort of all.

-There is strong medical evidence to reinforce the belief that a good relationship between humans and other animals is beneficial for the health of both.
+There is strong medical evidence to reinforce the belief that a good relationship between humans and animals is beneficial for the health of both.
 The celebration of the life and ministry of St. Francis reminds us of this relationship as well as our responsibility as God-given stewardship of creation.

 Thus a long-standing tradition of honoring creation and its inhabitants on or near St. Francis Day has developed.
 Francis was a late 12th to early 13th century cleric who founded an order of monks, calling on both church and society to live a more simple life and to care for those in the community who are hungry and need shelter.
 His vision was of a world in which God’s beauty and compassion is seen by the way in which humans interact with one another, with the animals around them, and with the earth itself.

 At the blessing service we also remember creatures which may be threatened or close to extinction.
 Sometimes people bring stuffed animals to represent animals unable to be present.